mozilla/explainers/README.md

 * and propose a solution aligned with the Web Vision
 * or a counterproposal that is more aligned with the Web Vision than existing technologies or proposals

+## Current Explainers
+* none currently.

+## Migrated Explainers
+Explainers migrated to an incubation group or standards working group.
+* none currently.

+## Archived Explainers
+Explainers we are no longer pursuing, have been superseded, or have been incorporated into another explainer.
+* none currently.

 ## How to add an Explainer
 1. write up a minimum viable (or more) explainer
 2. get reviews and approvals from your senior standards person (ask [@tantek](https://github.com/tantek) for who) and the CTO office (ask [@martinthomson](https://github.com/martinthomson) for who)